mpaperno/DSEP4TP/doc/pages/Basic.md

 **An engine instance can persist for the life of the plugin** (that is, it exists as long as the plugin keeps running).
 * This is an important distinction vs., say, running a Node.js script from a Touch Portal action (using Run an Application or Run a batch file actions, for example).
-  In the latter case the script has no way of saving information (data) between executions (not easily, anyway), plus every time it starts it will need to re-create it's complete environment, including starting node[.exe] itself and so on.
+  In the latter case the script has no way of saving information (data) between executions (not easily, anyway), plus every time it starts it will need to re-create it's complete environment, including starting Node itself and so on.
 A persistent environment like this plugin provides has no startup "cost" after the initial creation, and allows for easily saving  data, or "state" (lower case!), between runs.
   It's more like a Web browser that stays open and can re-run any loaded scripts on demand w/out restarting the whole thing.